IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 </TabItem>
 </Tabs>

-If successful, this method call returns a non-null string object such as the following:
+If successful, this method call returns the token&#8212;a non-null string object such as the following:

 ```js
 AgAAAQFt3aNLXKXEyWS8Tpezcymk1Acv3n+ClOHLdAgqR0kt0Y+pQWSOVaW0tsKZI4FOv9K/rZH9+c4lpm2DBpmFJqjdF6FAaAzva5vxDIX/67UOspsYtiwxH73zU7Fj8PhVf1JcpsxUHRHzuk3vHF+ODrM13A8NAVlO1p0Wkb+cccIIhQ==
 ```

-You can use this identity to pass downstream for sending in the RTB bid stream.
+You can use this token to pass downstream for sending in the RTB bid stream.

 If the `getAdvertisingToken()` method call returns `null`, there was no identity or valid token generated.

 Some possible reasons for this, and some things you could do to troubleshoot, are as follows:

 - The identity is invalid.
+In this scenario there are a couple of options:
-Check to see whether there are any errors from the previous `generateIdentity()` call.
+  - Check to see whether there are any errors from the previous `generateIdentity()` call.
+  - Check the Identity status, using `UID2Manager.getInstance().getIdentityStatus()` for Android or `UID2Manager.shared.identityStatus` for iOS, to determine the status of the identity.
 - You could enable logging to get more information: see [Enable Logging](#enable-logging).
 - The advertising token inside the UID2 identity has expired, and the refresh token has also expired, so the SDK cannot refresh the token.
+-

 If there is no identity, you'll need to call the `generateIdentity()` method again: see [Configure the UID2 Mobile SDK](#configure-the-uid2-mobile-sdk).

-For more information, see [When to Pass a New UID2 Identity into the SDK](#when-to-pass-a-new-uid2-identity-into-the-sdk).
+For more information, see [When to Pass DII into the SDK](#when-to-pass-dii-into-the-sdk) (next section).

-## When to Pass a New UID2 Identity into the SDK
+## When to Pass DII into the SDK

 The first time a new user opens the app, no UID2 identity exists.
 You'll need to call the `generateIdentity()` method, with the DII, to start the token generation: